Tinkerforge/doc/en/source/Hardware/Bricklets/Thermocouple_V2.rst

 without any connector but with two 20cm isolated wires.
 This way you can connect your own connector to it.

+This Bricklet ist not galvanically isolated to the Tinkerforge system.
+This means that there is a direct electrical connection between the terminals of the Bricklet and the rest of the system.
+Dependent of the application this can lead to undesired connections, ground loops or short circuits.
+These problems can be prevented by using the Bricklet together with a :ref:`Isolator Bricklet <isolator>`.

+The Thermocouple Bricklet 2.0 has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.

 Technical Specifications
 ------------------------